Other 19th and Early 20th C. Artists with Surname "Munger"

 George Munger [1771-1825], the son of Gilbert Munger's great, great,

 Haven.
-George was father to Caroline, Clarissa, and George Nicholas, all of
+He was father to artists Caroline, Clarissa, and George Nicholas (see below).

-whom were artists (see below).
-He was an engraver and is known for painting
+He was an engraver and is known for painting portraits and miniatures.

 (left) George Munger's The President's House, watercolor of the burned White House, c.1814-1815, White House Historical Association.